CIS5-BCR/Project-Due-5-24-18/README.md

                                     A keyboard is required for text input.

 Technical Functionalities:          Program displays a string of text and then accepts user input to branch to one
                                     of three scenarios.
 After the scenario is displayed it waits for a key to be pressed and exits the program.

+Single Bet Craps - Application Details

+Primary Purpose:

+Scope:

+Restrictions:

+Dependencies and assumptions:

+Technical Functionalities: